buschmais/maexo/samples/assembly.commons.mbean/src/main/resources/readme.txt

 ***********************************

 This sample demonstrates how to use the API contained in the bundle maexo-framework.commons.mbean.
-The following bundles are installed (see configuration/config.ini):
+The following bundles are installed (see configuration/config.ini and conf/config.properties):

   * Commons MBean - The bundle maexo-framework.commons.mbean provides APIs which facilitate the implementation of MBeans.
 A sample is provided which demonstrates the use of these APIs.
 It